FRRouting/frr/doc/user/basic.rst

    be added to all files that use the statedir.
 If you have "/var/run/frr" as the default statedir then it will become "/var/run/frr/<namespace>".

+.. option:: -o, --vrfdefaultname <name>

+   Set the name used for the *Default VRF* in CLI commands and YANG models.
+   This option must be the same for all running daemons.
+By default, the name is "default".

+   .. seealso:: :ref:`zebra-vrf`

 .. option:: -v, --version

    Print program version.